Writing Tutors 2025-26

 Ivy Hammer-Gumbrell ’26

-Ivy is a sophomore from Kennebunkport, Maine.
-She intends to double major in Environmental Studies and Hispanic Studies.
+Ivy is a senior from Kennebunk, Maine.
+She is a double major in Environmental Studies and Hispanic Studies.
 On campus, she is also a Community Advisor.
-In her free time, she loves to play the violin, go for runs in the glen, and paint watercolors.
+In her free time, she loves to play the violin, go for walks in the glen, and paint watercolors.
 She also enjoys R&B music, The Office, hikes, and good espresso.

 Morgan Hodorowski ’26